Customizing the in-app assistant¶

 Changing the button position¶

-The Alan button is draggable, so the user can change the button position in the app.
-Disable this option if you do not want users to be able to drag the button around the page.
+The AI assistant button is draggable, so the user can change the button position in the app.
+If you do not want users to be able to drag the button around the page, disable this option.

 Default |